 Aramis made an affirmative nod.
 “Exactly.
-The gods’s powers are too great for any land to handle.
+The god's powers are too great for any land to handle.
 It would disrupt into chaos and disorder, leaving only rubbles and barren wastes.”

 I heaved a breath.
 “Wow, that’s lovely.”

 “Uh...”
-Aramis’s attention steered towards my raised hand.
+Aramis’ attention steered towards my raised hand.
 I immediately put it down because this wasn’t a classroom.
 “I don’t mean to offend you, Aramis.
 But...”

 I chewed on the inside of my cheek, averting my eyes away.
 “I just...I’ve never seen someone like you.
 You’re not an elf, they don’t look like that.
 So, if you don’t mind me asking, what are you?
 Are you a wizard?”

-“Well, of course you’re curious, you should.
+But it caught me off guard when his lips peeled back in a gleaming smile.“Well, of course you’re curious.
+You should be.
 I make a quite interesting sight.
 I’m a dwarf, you see.”

 Like those ones from that mortal story about the princess who eats an apple and dies?

 “Yes.
-In the mortal world I would be classified as ‘deformed’.
-Quiet horrible ideals in that world.”
+In the mortal-realm, I would be classified as ‘deformed’.
+Quite horrible ideals in that world.”

 I took a couple of seconds to register all that in.
-All these stuff about the gods and the messengers, the prophecy about the war, and me being the first Fire Slifer, was it all true?
+All these stuff about the gods and the messengers, the prophecy about the war, and me being the first fire Slifer, were they all true?
 Did Aramis know what the war would be?

-“You said something about a war,” I said, “Do you know what it could be?”
+“You said something about a war,” I said.
+“Do you know anything about it?”